corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 ## Interact with your CorDapp

-To interact with your CorDapp and to test flows, you will use the Swagger API interface which is a set of HTTP APIs that you can use out of the box.
+To interact with your CorDapp and to test flows, use the Swagger API interface which is a set of HTTP APIs that you can use out of the box.

 ### Log in to the Swagger API